ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

    - Keeps the object’s state consistent for subsequent method calls.

 - **Movement Calculation**
-   - Uses the resolved local variables for frame-rate independent movement.
+   - Uses the **local variables** (`moveDirection` and `moveSpeed`) to guarantee that the movement reflects exactly the values we resolved for this frame.
+   - This ensures **frame-rate independent movement** and avoids unintended side effects from property access.

 This approach gives us the best of both worlds: